 Azure Storage Service Encryption for data at rest

 Azure Storage Service Encryption for data at rest helps you protect your data to meet your organizational security and compliance commitments.
-With this feature, the Azure storage platform automatically encrypts your data before persisting it to Azure Managed Disks, Azure Blob storage, Azure Files, or Azure Queue storage, and decrypts the data before retrieval.
+With this feature, the Azure storage platform automatically encrypts your data before persisting it to Azure Managed Disks, Azure Blob, Queue, or Table storage, or Azure Files, and decrypts the data before retrieval.
 The handling of encryption, encryption at rest, decryption, and key management in Storage Service Encryption is transparent to users.
 All data written to the Azure storage platform is encrypted through 256-bit AES encryption, one of the strongest block ciphers available.

 Storage Service Encryption is enabled for all new and existing storage accounts and cannot be disabled.
 Because your data is secured by default, you don't need to modify your code or applications to take advantage of Storage Service Encryption.

 - Both deployment models (Azure Resource Manager and classic).

 Storage Service Encryption does not affect the performance of Azure storage services.

 You can use Microsoft-managed encryption keys with Storage Service Encryption, or you can use your own encryption keys.
 For more information about using your own keys, see Storage Service Encryption using customer-managed keys in Azure Key Vault.

 To view settings for Storage Service Encryption, sign in to the Azure portal and select a storage account.
 In the SETTINGS pane, select the Encryption setting.

 FAQ for Storage Service Encryption